plasticmacaroni/radiant-dawn-plus-missables-guide/README.md

    - Character names, classes, and important items are hidden by default
    - Click on any `???` box to reveal the hidden content
-   - Perfect for avoiding spoilers during your playthrough
+   - Use this feature to avoid spoilers during your playthrough

 5. **Multiple Playthroughs**